datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/IndexAnalyzer.md

 # Index Analyzer

-Native Engine graphs benefits from automatic index analysis either explicitly via the schema API or via error messages.
+Core Engine graphs benefits from automatic index analysis either explicitly via the schema API or via error messages.

 The index analyzer has the ability to figure out what indexes a given traversal requires.
 It will propose those necessary indexes and the user has the option to either create those indexes manually (through copy/paste) or automatically (through `.apply()`).